duncanp-sonar/almvm/labs/vstsextend/sonarcloud/readme.md

    ![build_completed](images/ex1/build_run_completed.png)

-1. Either click on the **Detailed SonarQube Report** link in the build summary to open the project in SonarCloud, or browse to SonarCloud and view the project.
+1. Either click on the **Detailed SonarCloud Report** link in the build summary to open the project in SonarCloud, or browse to SonarCloud and view the project.

    ![sc_analysis_report](images/ex1/sc_analysis_report.png)

    We have now created a new organization on SonarCloud, and configured a VSTS build to perform analysis and push the results of the build to SonarCloud.

-## Exercise 2: Analyze SonarQube Reports
+## Exercise 2: Analyze SonarCloud Reports

-Open the **Sonar Examples - NetFx** project in the SonarQube Dashboard.
+Open the **Sonar Examples - NetFx** project in the SonarCloud Dashboard.
 Under ***Bugs and Vulnerabilities***, we can see a bug has been caught.

   ![sonar_portal](images/ex2/sonar_portal_bug.png)